Original air date: 10/15/1995

 - Do Wrong, Right: Don't eat beef.
 Eat deer.

 - Drive-In Theater: Apu can watch drive-in movies from the roof of the Kwik-E-Mart.

 Troy: Don't let the name throw you, Jimmy.
-It's not really a floor, it's more of a steel grating that allows material to sluice through so it can be collected and exported.
+It's not really a floor, it's more of a steel grating that allows material that's loose through so it can be collected and exported.

-- Free the Worms: Lisa refuses to dissect a worm at biology class.
+- Free the Frogs: Lisa refuses to dissect a worm in biology class.

-- Go to Your Room: Parodied.
-Homer says this twice to Lisa, once when she decides to go into her room, the second time after Lisa runs away.
-Homer also says it to Bart once.
+- Go to Your Room!: Parodied.
+Homer says this twice to Lisa, once when she decides to go to her room, the second time after Lisa runs away.
+Homer also says it to Bart once for no reason.

 - Hollywood Tone-Deaf: Apu's rendition of "Sgt.
 Pepper's Lonely Hearts Club Band", although Paul and Linda don't mind.